PhelaPoscam/Python_PlaySEM/docs/reference/TIMELINE_PLAYER.md

 # Timeline Player Feature

+⚠️ **Note**: This is a reference document for a planned feature.
+Timeline player support is **not yet implemented** in the current GUI application.

 This document was moved here from examples/control_panel/TIMELINE_PLAYER.md to consolidate reference documentation under docs/reference/.

-Below is the original content preserved in full.
+Below is the original content preserved in full for future development reference.

 ---